Attention Dynamics Online: How the Internet Rewires What We Notice and Why

 Novelty Bias

 The human brain is wired to orient toward novel stimuli.
 This made evolutionary sense: in ancestral environments, anything new might be a threat or an opportunity, and paying attention to it could be the difference between survival and death.
+These mental shortcuts--or heuristics--served us well in simpler environments but become exploitable in digital ones.
 Online, this orientation toward novelty means:

 • New content captures attention more effectively than familiar content